sudo-su-coffee/sudo-su-coffee/README.md

 # sudo-su-coffee

-> **Infrastructure software written from first principles.**
+**Infrastructure software, built from scratch.**

-## Why this organisation exists
+## Why This Organisation Exists

-Modern infrastructure is built by composing hundreds of third-party libraries.

-Every dependency introduces another codebase, another API, another security surface, another release cycle, and another layer that both humans and AI systems must understand.
+Modern infrastructure is built by stacking hundreds of third-party libraries on top of each other.
+Every dependency is another codebase you didn't write, another API you don't control, another security surface, another release cycle, another thing that can break underneath you.

-Our philosophy is different.

-We build infrastructure software from first principles using **pure Zig**, **Go**, and **Rust**, with a strong preference for:
+**We don't do that here.**

+We build infrastructure software from first principles, in pure Zig, Go, and Rust — no wrappers, no bindings to someone else's C library, no framework doing the real work behind the scenes.
+If it's core to the stack, we write it ourselves.

+Preferences, in order:
-* owning the implementation
+- own the implementation
-* zero runtime dependencies
+- zero runtime dependencies
-* zero C libraries whenever practical
+- zero C libraries wherever practical
-* portable single binaries
+- portable single binaries
-* predictable memory usage
+- predictable memory usage
-* readable source code
-* embeddable libraries
-* long-term maintainability

-The goal is not to reinvent software for the sake of it.

-The goal is to create infrastructure that is easy to understand, easy to modify, and easy for both humans and AI systems to reason about.
+- readable source, no cleverness for its own sake
+- embeddable as a library, not just a daemon
+- built to still make sense in ten years

+The point isn't reinventing things for sport.
+The point is that every piece of this stack is something we can fully read, fully modify, and fully trust — because we wrote it.

 ---

-# Design Principles
+## Design Principles

-Every project follows the same engineering philosophy.

-## Own the implementation
+### Own the implementation

-Whenever practical we implement algorithms ourselves rather than wrapping existing C libraries.

-Examples include:

-* QR encoding
-* CSV parsing
-* hash tables
-* storage engines
-* network protocols
-* schedulers

-This provides:

-* complete understanding of the code
-* consistent coding style
-* easier optimisation
-* easier debugging
-* fewer supply-chain risks

----
+QR encoding, CSV parsing, hash tables, storage engines, network protocols, schedulers — we write the algorithm, not wrap someone else's library for it.
+That means full understanding of the code, a consistent style across the whole stack, easier debugging, and no supply-chain risk from a dependency we don't control.

-## Zero external runtime dependencies
+### Zero external runtime dependencies

-Projects should compile into a single executable whenever possible.

-No runtime package managers.

-No dynamically downloaded plugins.

-No hidden services required for operation.

----

-## AI-first codebases

-Large language models perform better when the entire system shares one architecture and one coding style.

-Instead of understanding hundreds of unrelated libraries, an AI assistant can understand the complete stack because every component follows the same principles.

-This makes maintenance, code generation, debugging and optimisation significantly easier.

----
+Every project should compile to a single executable.
+No package manager pulling things in at runtime, no plugins fetched from somewhere else, no hidden service required just to boot.

-## Performance through simplicity
+### Performance through simplicity

-Performance is achieved through:

-* cache-friendly data structures
-* minimal allocations
-* predictable memory layouts
-* avoiding unnecessary abstractions
-* measuring before optimising

-Benchmarks are published only when reproducible.

-No synthetic marketing numbers.

----
+Cache-friendly layouts, minimal allocations, predictable memory — not abstraction for abstraction's sake.
+Benchmarks only get published when they're reproducible.
+No marketing numbers.

-## Build primitives, not frameworks
+### Build primitives, not frameworks

-Small focused tools compose into larger systems.
+Small, focused tools that compose.
+Every piece works standalone.

 ```
 Applications
         │
         ▼
- zigweb
- zigqueue
- zigsearch
- zigsmtp
+ zigweb ─ zigqueue ─ zigsearch ─ zigsmtp
         │
         ▼
       zigkv